corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/collaborative-recovery/business-network-integration.md

 **Who this documentation is for:**
 * Node operators
-* Business Network Operators (BNOs)
+* Business network operators (BNOs)

 In a disaster recovery scenario, you need to be sure you can recover data from the nodes you have transacted with on each Business Network you are a part of.

-Unless Business Network Operators (BNOs) make Collaborative Recovery part of the disaster recovery plan for their network, Collaborative Recovery cannot be used.
+Unless business network operators (BNOs) make Collaborative Recovery part of the disaster recovery plan for their network, Collaborative Recovery cannot be used.
 If you are a node operator, you need to seek an agreement at the governance level with all relevant BNOs before implementing Collaborative Recovery on your own node.

-Once you have this agreement in place on your Business Network, you can create the wrapping flows that make recovery possible with all participants.
+Once you have this agreement in place on your business network, you can create the wrapping flows that make recovery possible with all participants.

 ## Wrapping flows